-It's that time of year again—time to prepare for one of the most important events in our industry: the 2022 International Builders’ Show (IBS) taking place Feb.
-8-10 at the Orange County Convention Center in Orlando, Fla.
+It's that time of year again—time to prepare for one of the most important events in our industry: the 2023 International Builders’ Show (IBS) taking place Jan.
+31-Feb.
+2 at the Las Vegas Convention Center in Las Vegas.

 The first lesson I learned in home building was that earning only comes before learning in the dictionary.
 In other words, if you want to earn more money or be successful, first you have to grow your knowledge and skill base.
 This is as true today as it was 30 years ago, and IBS can be instrumental in that pursuit.

 Two other goals should be to look for processes and thought leaders that challenge the way you currently operate.
 Don’t make the mistake of only looking for the things that reaffirm what you are already doing.
 And finally, despite what Curly said in the movie City Slickers, your IBS ROI will not likely be based upon “one thing,” but actually on a lot of little discoveries, so keep a list of these little things that can add up big over time.

 1. Set specific objectives (e.g., research new specifications, explore new products, learn about customer service and sales training options, etc.).
 All staff members going to the Show must have several goals in mind to justify attendance.
 An “I’ll figure it out when I get there” attitude is less productive than committing to specific activities.

 Also, keep in mind that many staffers would prefer a week of education, growth, and learning at IBS over a salary increase.
 This can work out as a win-win-win for the staff and the company, and ultimately provides better service to your homeowners.
 Never underestimate the value of taking a promising staff person to IBS.
 I can’t tell you how many staffers excitedly left IBS with a new appreciation for the industry and an incredible sense of scale (suddenly 45 homes a year wasn’t that many, after all).